 All PSI personnel are expected to follow and uphold the policies above as well as the local and international laws that apply to PSI’s work.
 PSI’s Employee Code of Conduct must be signed by all staff which includes specifics on anti-trafficking in persons, child protection, and preventing sexual exploitation and abuse in all its forms.

 Additionally, the PSI Code of Conduct is signed by all PSI personnel to show that they have read, understood, and will abide by its policies and principles.
-The code of conduct statement specifically covers trafficking in persons, modern slavery, child welfare, and preventing sexual exploitation and abuse.\
+The code of conduct statement specifically covers trafficking in persons, modern slavery, child welfare, and preventing sexual exploitation and abuse.

 In order to confidentially or anonymously report any concerns related to modern day slavery, anyone internal or external to the organization is able to use PSI’s EthicsPoint website and phone numbers to bring forth allegations.
 All allegations are taken seriously and are investigated thoroughly.
 PSI offices are required to have posters with this contact information hanging in visible locations for all personnel, partners, and visitors to see and access.
 The EthicsPoint information is also included in PSI’s sub-agreement and vendor agreement templates.
+In 2022, PSI has begun to identify additional ways to make it easier for beneficiaries and host communities to report concerns and allegations to PSI.

-PSI employees and those outside PSI may also report allegations or concerns about trafficking in persons to the Global Human Trafficking Hotline at 1-844-888-FREE or email@example.com.
+PSI employees and those outside PSI may also report allegations or concerns about trafficking in persons to the Global Human Trafficking Hotline at 1-844-888-FREE or [email protected].

 PSI is a signatory of the UN Global Compact since November 2017 and reaffirms our commitment to the compact and upholding human rights.